-Nurturing positive relationships with service providers and suppliers is critical to being able to deliver for customers.
+Nurturing positive relationships with service vendors and vendors is critical to being able to deliver for customers.
 Rail carriers appreciate working with shippers who have a consistent volume of freight on a reliable basis.
 However, it is equally, if not more important for carriers to work with shippers who pay their invoices on time.
 Many carriers even provide a discount to shippers who remit invoice payments early.
 However, leveraging that discount could be heavily dependent on whether or not the shipper is choosing to employ Rule 11.

 Rule 11 vs. Through Rate

 Freight Mandatory Rule 11, as defined by the Association of American Railroads is: “intended for use by the rail industry to protect confidential prices and/or meet customer requirements by providing multiple freight bills on shipments covered by a through Bill of Lading.”

 Rule 11 gives shippers the liberty to independently negotiate billing with each railroad in the multi-railroad movement.
 The shipper takes the responsibility of working with each carrier directly to negotiate prices and set up payment.
 Not all shippers choose to abide by Rule 11, others opt for through rates to simplify the payment process.